NVIDIA Driver and CUDA Installation on Ubuntu Linux¶

 -

-For RTX4xxx series, A100, and H100 on Ubuntu 22.04, you need to update the kernel version.
+For RTX 4xxx, 5xxx series, A100, and H100 on Ubuntu 22.04, you need to update the kernel version.
 You can also update the kernel version for older graphics cards:

-CUDA is a parallel computing platform and programming model developed by NVIDIA that allows developers to use the capabilities of modern GPUs for general computing, data analysis, and machine learning applications.
+CUDA is a parallel computing platform and programming model developed by NVIDIA that enables developers to harness the power of modern GPUs for general-purpose computing, data analysis, and machine learning applications.

 -